S. Korean ex-president Park's sentence extended - Journal du Cameroun

 At the time she was given a 24-year sentence but the prosecution appealed, seeking a 30-year term.

-South Korea’s high court said Friday that Park had collaborated with Choi to “demand money and other business favours” and browbeat firms into hiring Choi’s friends.
+The Seoul High Court said Friday that Park had collaborated with Choi to “demand money and other business favours” from companies and and browbeat them into hiring Choi’s friends.

-“She also forced senior executives at private companies to step down, seriously abusing her power as president, bestowed upon her by the people, to seriously violate freedom of entrepreneurial activities.”
+Park had “seriously abused” the powers “bestowed on her by the people” as president, it said.

+“Such unethical dealings between political power and economic power ruins the fundamentals of our democracy and distorts the order of the market economy,” it added, “leaving South Koreans with a deep sense of loss and sowing the seeds of deep distrust in our society”.

-It upheld the original verdict, adding: “The court… sentences the accused to 25 years in prison and imposes a fine of 20 billion won ($18 million).”
+It upheld the original verdict, this time sentencing her to 25 years in prison and a fine of 20 billion won ($18 million).

 Park — who did not appeal against her conviction — has been boycotting the court, accusing the judicial process of being politically motivated, and was not present to hear the ruling.

-The penalties apply consecutively, meaning that unless Park has her sentence commuted the 66-year-old will be approaching 100 by the time she is due for release.
+The penalties apply consecutively, meaning that unless she has them commuted the 66-year-old will be approaching 100 by the time she is due for release.

-Park’s conviction completed a dramatic fall from grace for the country’s first female leader, the daughter of a former dictator who grew up in the presidential palace only to have both her parents assassinated and later become a figure of public fury and ridicule.
+In a separate ruling, the court upheld Choi’s conviction but left her prison sentence unchanged at 20 years.

 In addition former president Roh Moo-hyun committed suicide in 2009 after being questioned over graft allegations involving his family.